Binaryify/OneDark-Pro/README.md

 [GitHub repository](https://github.com/Binaryify/OneDark-Pro)

 # What's new?
+1. Add workbench support

-1. improve C# support
+2. Improve C# support

-2. improve PHP support
+3. Improve PHP support

 # Docs & Contribute
 This document will tell you how to install and apply this theme on VS Code, and even how to design this theme by yourself!